-Melson-Silimon+, A., Harris, A.M.+, Shoenfelt, E.L., Miller, J.D., & Carter, N.T. (in press).
+Melson-Silimon+, A.T., Harris, A.M.+, Shoenfelt, E.L., Miller, J.D., & Carter, N.T.
+(2019).
 Personality testing and the Americans with Disabilities Act: Cause for concern as normal and abnormal models are integrated.
-Industrial and Organizational Psychology: Perspectives on Science and Practice.
-[Focal Article]
+Industrial and Organizational Psychology: Perspectives on Science and Practice, 12, 119-132.
+[Focal article]

 Carter, N.T., Carter, D.R., & DeChurch, L.A.
 (2018).
 Implications of observability for the theory and measurement of emergent team phenomena.
 Journal of Management, 44, 1398-1425.

 Carter, N.T., Dalal, D.K., Guan, L.+, LoPilato, A.C.+, & Withrow, S.A.
 (2017).
 Item response theory scoring and the detection of curvilinear relationships.
 Psychological Methods, 22, 191-203.